Information for patients

 To help reduce this risk:

-- if your skin needs to be shaved before an operation, staff should use electric clippers with a disposable head.
-Do not try to shave the area yourself as this causes micro-cuts in the skin, which can increase the likelihood of infection entering the body
+- If your skin needs to be shaved for an operation staff will use electric clippers with a disposable head.
+Please do not try to shave the area yourself as this could cause micro-cuts in the skin which can increase the likelihood of infection entering the body.

-- your skin will be cleaned with an antiseptic solution in the operating theatre before the incision is made
+- Your skin will be cleaned with an antiseptic solution in the operating theatre before the cut is made.

-- we use sterile instruments and staff wear sterile gowns and gloves during your operation
+- We will use sterile (cleaned of all bacteria) instruments and staff will wear sterile gowns and gloves during your operation.

-- your wound will be covered with a dressing which should be left in place for at least 48 hours
+- Your wound will be covered with a sterile dressing which should be left in place for at least 48 hours if possible.

-- staff will clean their hands before touching your wound, either by using hand rub or by washing with soap and water.
+- Staff will clean their hands before touching your wound, either by using alcohol hand gel or by washing with soap and water.

 What can I do to help?